List of songs recorded by Talking Heads

 In 1983, the band parted ways with Eno and released their fifth album, Speaking in Tongues (1983).
 The album continued the rhythmic innovation of Remain in Light, but in a more stripped-down, rigid pop song structure.
 The album also contained the band's first and only top ten hit, "Burning Down the House".
 The band's sixth album, Little Creatures (1985), marked a major musical departure from their previous albums – its songs being straightforward pop songs mostly written by Byrne alone.
-After Little Creatures, the band released True Stories (1986), an album containing songs from Byrne's film of the same name.
-Notable songs from the album include one of the group's biggest hits, "Wild Wild Life", and "Radio Head", a song from which the English rock band of the same name took their name.
+After Little Creatures, the band released True Stories (1986), an album containing songs from Byrne's film True Stories.
+Notable songs from the album include one of the group's biggest hits, "Wild Wild Life", and "Radio Head", a song from which the English rock band Radiohead took their name.
 Two years later, Talking Heads released their final album, Naked.
 The album marked a return to the experimentation and styles of their Eno albums, most notably Remain in Light.
 After Naked, the band went on a hiatus; formally announcing their breakup three years later in 1991.
-Their final release was the song "Sax and Violins", released on the Until the End of the World soundtrack that same year.
+Their final release was the song "Sax and Violins", released on the soundtrack of Until the End of the World that same year.

 Since their breakup, 12 previously unreleased songs have been officially released.
 The compilation album Sand in the Vaseline: Popular Favorites (1992) included five and the box set Once in a Lifetime (2003) included one, "In Asking Land", an outtake from the Naked sessions.
 The 2005 reissue of Talking Heads: 77 included the previously unreleased "I Feel It in My Heart", and the 2006 reissues of Fear of Music and Remain in Light included unfinished outtakes from those albums' sessions.